Op-ed length essays on a fairer globalization. We welcome submissions.

 Marcus Noland, Howard Pack 05/23/07

-The Arab world faces the immense challenge of creating jobs for its large cohort of young people who are reaching working age.
-Over the next decade or so, the region may experience population growth of 150 million people—the equivalent of adding two Egypts.
+Over the next decade or so, the Arab world may experience population growth of 150 million people—the equivalent of adding two Egypts.
 Such rapid labor force growth has contributed to despair among young people regarding their job prospects, and, by extension, concerns about political stability.

 Thomas Palley 05/16/07